 Parent

 Staff

 Teacher

 Foundation

 Head Teacher

 Local Education Authority

+Co-opted/Community

-All school Governors are either elected, appointed or entitled to office.
-If you are unsure as to which type of Governor you are, you should check by asking the Chair to the Governors or the Headteacher.
+ner elected, appointed or entitled to office.
+If you are unsure as to which ou should check by asking the Chair to the Governors or the Headteacher.

 Parent Governors - Should normally be elected and should realise they are a representative parent not a parent representative.

 Teacher Governors - Again would normally be elected and may serve as long as they are employed by school.

 Staff Governors - Are also elected but are from the non-teaching staff.
 Again both teacher and staff Governors should recognise they are a representative of the teaching or non-teaching staff not a teaching or non-teaching staff representative.

 LA Governors - Are appointed by the local authority.

 Foundation Governors - Are always appointed by the school's founding organisation, i.e.the church or voluntary organisation.

 Co-opted/

-Community Governors - Are always appointed by elected or appointed members of the
+Community Governors - Are always appointed by elected or appointed members of the Governing Body.

-Governing Body.